 In recent years migration has regularly been triggered by humanitarian crises.
 This can arise from natural disasters such as cyclones, tsunamis, and earthquakes; human-made disasters like nuclear and industrial accidents; environmental degradation which is likely to be exacerbated by climate change; as well as situations of general violence and political instability.
 In contrast health crises – such as SARS or H1N1 – very rarely result in mass migration.

 One reason is that in health crises, individuals or communities have the ability to cope with, or to mitigate the effect of, the crisis.
-The gradual improvement of the understanding of infectious diseases, their causative agents, modes of transmission, and evidence-based ways to control their spread have empowered individuals, communities, and governments to adopt their preventive behavior, pre-empting migration in most cases.
+The gradual improvement of the understanding of infectious diseases, their causative agents, modes of transmission, and evidence-based ways to control their spread have empowered individuals, communities, and governments to adopt their preventive behaviour, pre-empting migration in most cases.

 Individuals can take an active stance against disease themselves, by practicing good personal hygiene or drinking from an alternative source.
 Such responses in effect offer an alternative to fleeing.
 And they can be supported by government policy - in the H1N1 pandemic, for example, social distancing, voluntary isolation, quarantine and mass vaccinations were offered to the populations of many affected countries as a pragmatic and evidence-based approach to deal with the health crisis.